GrantMeStrength/RetroComputerInstructionManual/architecture.md

 # Introduction to system architecture

-Conceptually, the Altair and IMSAI computers were a very straightforward design.
-Inside the box was a front panel with LEDs and switches, a power supply, and a "back plane" circuit board with almost much nothing but a set of interconnected 100-pin slots - known as the S-100 Bus.
+Conceptually, the Altair and IMSAI computers benefitted from a very straightforward design.
+Inside the large boxes was a front panel with LEDs and switches, a huge power supply, and a "back plane" circuit board with almost much nothing but a set of interconnected 100-pin slots - known as the S-100 Bus.

 ![An IMSAI opened up and wantonly displaying the S-100 Bus](images/imsai-bus.png)

-Into those slots would be placed the various cards that comprised the computer system: first the CPU card (with an Intel 8080 or a Zilog Z80 CPU), and then a RAM card (initally composed of static RAM chips).
+Into those slots would be placed the various cards that comprised the computer system: first the CPU card (with an Intel 8080 or a Zilog Z80 CPU), and then a RAM card (initially composed of static RAM chips).

 In theory that's all what was needed to make a working computer.
 Code could be entered using the front panel switches, and the LEDs provided a form of output.

  In practice, this wasn't enough and users also installed floppy and hard drive controller cards, ROM cards, more RAM, serial cards (for driving terminals and printers), parallel cards (for more printers), and even graphic display cards and camera capture cards.

+**Operation**

+These machines work in a predictable, straightforward manner: a Program Counter register keeps track of a location in the 64Kb memory space.
+When the machine is told to RUN, tt will read the contents of memory at this address, and execute it as machine code.
+The code will continue to run, following instructions, and updating the Program Counter accordingly.
+The memory map starts at 0000h, and RESET will load that value into the Program Counter.

+The LEDs reflect this activity, and unless you had extra hardware attached to your computer, that's all you got.
+Thankfully it didn't take long before Serial cards were added, which made it possible to connect the computer to devices such as Teletypes and video terminals.

 **Memory Map**